bazaarvoice/Font-Awesome/README.md

-This fork is an assets-only version of Font Awesome for inclusion using git submodules in other projects.
+This fork is an assets-only version of Font Awesome for inclusion in other projects.
 We didn't want to accidentally rehost documentation pages on other domains.
 It's kind of like having a build version of the repo.

 #Font Awesome 2.0
 ##the iconic font designed for use with Twitter Bootstrap